LandmakTechnology/Ansible/02-adhoc-commands/Readme.md

-##** Ad-hoc Commands**
+## **Ad-hoc Commands**
 =======================

 - An Ad-Hoc command is a one-liner ansible command that performs one task on the target host(s)/group(s).

--Unlike playbooks — which consist of collections of tasks that can be reused — ad hoc commands are tasks that you don’t perform frequently, such as restarting a service or retrieving information about the remote systems that Ansible manages.
+- Unlike playbooks — which consist of collections of tasks that can be reused — ad hoc commands are tasks that you don’t perform frequently, such as restarting a service or retrieving information about the remote systems that Ansible manages.

 - This command will only have two parameters, the group / target of a host that you want to perform the task and